mf342/Maryann-et-al.-2025/README.md

 **Figure 5-7 & Table 1-3:** Figure 5 uses real-time PROMPT telescope observations of 2024 ON and 4953, aligned with corresponding Horizons predictions as seen in Table 2 and 3.
 In Figure 6, only the real-time PROMPT data for 2024 ON (~4 hr arc) with scripts implementing Eq.
 1 from the manuscript to compute distance and error is used.
 Similarily, we do the same for asteroid 49533/1990 MU in Figure 7.
 The fit results from Eq.1 and the distance measurments from Figure 6 and 7 is mentioned in Table 1.

-**Figure 8:** Combined synthetic + real-time comparisons for the sample of 20 asteroids.
-Code for multi-panel visualization included.
+**Figure 8:** Comparism of distances measurements of asteroid discussed in figures 3 and 4 with distances computed from the Find_Orb software.

-**Figure 9 & Table 4:** Find_Orb-based uncertainty analysis, including input observational files, fitting scripts, and visualization code.
+**Figure 9 & Table 4:** Find_Orb-based uncertainty analysis for two observational cases: Observations with diversity and observations without diversity.
+The dataset includes input observational files, scripts, and visualizations from Find_Orb.

-**Figure 10 & Table 5:** Fractional distance uncertainty calculations and plotting scripts for multi-asteroid comparisons.
+**Figure 10 & Table 5:** Fractional distance uncertainty and script for multi-asteroid comparisons.